Validation of TOI-1221 b: A warm sub-Neptune exhibiting TTVs around a Sun-like star: Introduction

 Despite the poorer statistics on smaller, cooler exoplanets there has arisen a clear bimodal distribution of radii split on either side of $\sim$2~Earth radii that also has a dependence on the planet’s insolation flux \citep{Fulton_2017}.
 There are competing ideas as to why the super-Earth/sub-Neptune valley occurs (e.g. photo-evaporation: \citet{Owen_Wu_2017,Jin_Mordasini_2018,Rogers_Owen_2021}; cooling-luminosity driven loss: \citet{Gupta_Schlichting_2019}; and gas-poor formation: \citet{Lee_Chiang_2016,Lopez_Rice_2018}).
 There is still a major question of whether cool sub-Neptunes larger than 2~R$_{\earth}$ are mostly rocky or have sizeable H/He atmospheres.
 Stellar insolation's effect on atmospheric inflation may play a prominent role in distinguishing these options.
 Vetting long-period exoplanet candidates provides new temperate exoplanet targets across a range of stellar insolation to help disentangle this confounding factor.

 In this paper we present the validation of \object[TIC349095149.01]{TOI-1221 b} (TIC 349095149.01), a sub-Neptune sized exoplanet located in the southern sky (RA: $07^{\rm h}11^{\rm m}41^{\rm s}.05$, Dec: $-65^{\circ}30{\arcmin}31\farcs88$) around a Sun-like m$_{\rm V}$=10.5 star.
-Having a wide 91.7 day orbit, this target is at the far edge of the known transiting long-period planet population and its atmospheric properties are less likely to be strongly driven by stellar insolation than its numerous hot counterparts.
+Having a wide 91.7 day orbit, this target is at the far edge of the known transiting long-period planet parameter space and its atmospheric properties are less likely to be strongly driven by stellar insolation than its numerous hot counterparts.

 The shallow transit signal in this system was initially noticed in the {\it TESS} Sector 7 data by the Visual Survey Group \citep[VSG;][]{Kristiansen_etal_2022} shortly after release.
 Immediately checking back through previous sectors, a likely second transit was discovered in Sector 3, providing a tentative 91-day period.
-The candidate was subsequently also detected by the {\it TESS} Science Processing Operations Center \citep[SPOC;][]{SPOC_2016} at NASA Ames Research Center when conducting a multi-sector analysis of Sectors 1-9.
+The candidate was also independently detected by the {\it TESS} Science Processing Operations Center \citep[SPOC;][]{SPOC_2016} at NASA Ames Research Center when conducting a multi-sector analysis of Sectors 1-9.
 The periodicity was confirmed shortly thereafter with a third transit detection in Sector 10 by the VSG.
 A later multi-sector SPOC analysis of Sectors 1-13 discovered a fourth transit and promoted the candidate to TOI status following a positive data validation report.

 Since its discovery, the {\it TESS} Follow-up Observing Program (TFOP) community has made steady efforts to contribute key observations to confirm the planet's candidacy and rule out false positive scenarios.
 This manuscript aims to bring together and summarize the various contributed observations in order to validate this planet's legitimacy.
 In Section~\ref{Sec:Observations} we provide an overview of the observations and data that contributed to the effort.
-Section~\ref{Sec:analysis} details the target's discovery, assessment of false positive scenarios, stellar characterization, and analysis involved in refining the system's parameters.
-Further discussion of the discovered transit timing variations (TTVs) and planet properties occur in Section~\ref{Sec:discussion}.
+Section~\ref{Sec:analysis} details the target's discovery, an assessment of false positive scenarios, and stellar characterization.
+It also describes the discovery of transit timing variations (TTVs) and the fitting procedures used to measure the system's parameters.
+Further discussion of the discovered planet properties and the implications of the TTVs occurs in Section~\ref{Sec:discussion}.
 Finally, in Section~\ref{Sec:summary} we summarize the results of the entire planet validation process.